esphome/esphome-docs/components/lvgl.rst

 ``line``
 ********

-The Line object is capable of drawing straight lines between a set of points.
+The Line widget is capable of drawing straight lines between a set of points.

 **Specific options:**